 Understanding Beef Quality Grades

-Meat grading is administered by the U.S. Department of Agriculture (USDA).
+Meat grading is administered by the United States Department of Agriculture – Agricultural Marketing Service (USDA-AMS).
 Beef quality grades indicate palatability characteristics such as tenderness, juiciness and flavor.
 Unlike inspection, grading is optional and paid for by meat processors.
-More than half of the beef available is graded.

 All meat that is sold commercially must, by law, pass food safety inspection.
+United States Department of Agriculture – Food Safety Inspection Service (USDA-FSIS) oversees federal inspection.
 Meat processing facilities follow rigorous state and federal food safety standards to ensure only safe, high-quality meat enters the food supply.
 Meat products are among the most highly regulated and supervised products in the food supply.

 Prime beef is produced from young cattle with the most marbling.